mdavids/rfc/content/draft-davids-forsalereg-07.md

 One use of the TXT record type defined in this document is to parse the content it contains and to automatically publish certain information from it on a website or elsewhere.
 However, there is a risk if the domain name holder  publishes a malicious URI or one that points to improper content.
 This may result in reputational damage for the party parsing the record.

-An even more serious scenario occurs when the content of the TXT record is not validated and sanitized sufficiently, opening doors to - for example - XSS attacks among other things.
+An even more serious scenario arises when the content of the TXT record is insufficiently validated and sanitized, potentially enabling attacks such as XSS or SQL injection.

 Therefore, it is **RECOMMENDED** that any parsing and publishing is conducted with the utmost care.